easyhoffman/easyhoffman/README.md

 ### Full-Stack Web Developer
 ##
 Currently studying Computer Engineering at UFRJ.
-Always up for learning and growing.
-Today's gonna be fantastic!
+Always up for learning and growing !

 # The Tolls I use
 </div>